named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

-In simple topologies, like in :doc:`examples <examples>`, or when simulating broadcast environment, it is possible to set up *default* FIB entries using :ndnsim:`NdnStackHelper::SetDefaultRoutes` call.
+In simple topologies, like in :doc:`examples <examples>`, or when simulating broadcast environment, it is possible to set up *default* FIB entries using :ndnsim:`StackHelper::SetDefaultRoutes` call.
 More specifically, every installed NDN stack will have a FIB entry to ``/`` prefix, containing all available faces.

 The following should be done before installing stack on a node: